bigosofts/Ticket-Booking-with-Live-Chat-Socket-IO/README.md

 //Database creation for Demo content load

--Create a mongoDB database using the name "activeascents" -create some collections using the following names:
+-create a MongoDB database using the name "activeascents" -create some collections using the following names:
   1. clients
   2. conversations